GsTYPO3/typo3-introduction/README.md

 * Open frontend: `ddev launch`
 * Open backend `ddev launch typo3`

-### Change TYPO3 CMS Version ⚠️
+### Reset the Project

 ⚠️ The procedure will delete the database and all created files.
 Any changes you made before will be lost.
 Be sure you create a proper backup if needed.

-To change the TYPO3 CMS version run `ddev typo3 [version]`.
-Valid version are 10.4 or 9.5 or just their major version part.

-E.g. to use the Introduction with TYPO3 CMS 9.5 run `ddev typo3 9`.

-### Reset the Project ⚠️
+To reset the project and start from scratch run `ddev reset`.

+### Change TYPO3 CMS Version

 ⚠️ The procedure will delete the database and all created files.
 Any changes you made before will be lost.
 Be sure you create a proper backup if needed.

-To reset the project and start from scratch run `ddev reset`.
+To change the TYPO3 CMS version run `ddev reset [version]`.
+Valid version are 10.4 or 9.5 or just their major version part.

+E.g. to use the Introduction with TYPO3 CMS 9.5 run `ddev reset 9`.

 ## The Magic behind